Case conferences - advice

 To determine how best to provide assistance

-Where the intake assessment has resulted in a report being classified as a child wellbeing report or an unborn child report a case conference may be an appropriate mechanism to determine how best to provide support assistance.
+Where the intake assessment has resulted in a report being classified as a child wellbeing report a case conference may be an appropriate mechanism to determine how best to provide assistance.

 The purpose will be to:

-- seek and share information and knowledge about the child and family relevant to determining how best to assist
+- seek and share information about the child and family relevant to determining best options for assistance

-- identify support agencies and other resources to address concerns about the child's wellbeing
+- identify support agencies and other resources who are involved or who could be referred to address concerns about the child's wellbeing

 - clarify who has responsibility for case management and for providing assistance